google/cargo-raze/README.md

 ## What is buildable right now with Bazel, and what is not?

-With a little bit of elbow grease, it is possible to build nearly everything, includin gprojects that depend on openssl-sys.
+With a little bit of elbow grease, it is possible to build nearly everything, including projects that depend on openssl-sys.
 Many sys crates will require identifying the system library that they wrap, and either vendoring it into the project, or telling Bazel where it lives on your system.
 Some may require minor source tweaks, such as eliminating hardcoded cargo environment variable